 Once police officers have probable cause that a driver committed an offense, they can then charge/arrest the person for that infraction or crime.

-This means that once law enforcement stop a motorist for improper stopping, they can also charge that person with any other offense (e.g., DUI) for which they have probable cause the driver committed.
+This means that once law enforcement stop a motorist for improper stopping, they can also charge that person with any other offense (such as DUI) for which they have probable cause the driver committed.

 5. Does a violation affect a personal injury lawsuit?